 Technology and Garden Gadgets

 For luddites who treasure the peace and quiet of slow-paced, hands-on gardening, this may sound like a nightmare.
-But using technology in landscape design is saving many people loads of time, money and hassle.
+However, using technology in landscape design is saving many people loads of time, money, and hassle.

 For people working in the field, using technology in landscape design is a dream come true.
-Just consider how much time is saved by computer aided design (CAD) software.
-Design drawings are clear, colorful and communicative.
-During the design process, conceptual changes can be re-drawn in a fraction of the time it took for hand drawings changes.
+Just consider how much time is saved by computer-aided design (CAD) software.
+Design drawings are clear, colorful, and communicative.
+During the design process, conceptual changes can be re-drawn in a fraction of the time it took for changes by hand drawings.

 Smart irrigation controllers allow landscape managers of large land parcels to control and track complex, multi-faceted irrigation schedules from afar utilizing satellite technology and weather data.